rethinkdb/horizon/examples/vue-todo-app/readme.md

-# RethinkDB Fusion Vue.js TodoMVC Example
+# RethinkDB Fusion TodoMVC example using Vue.js

 ## Ideas for future

 - [ ] implement `presence` for other connected people ToDo-ing
-- [ ] Clear all completed edge case working but causing errors server side.

 ## Credit